-Indiana Farm Bureau Insurance is a proud partner of the American Red Cross and knows that they are always in need of blood donations.
-These blood donations save lives and make a difference in the community you live.
+Indiana Farm Bureau Insurance is a proud partner of the American Red Cross.
+Because of the pandemic, it is in desperate need of blood donations.
+These blood donations save lives and make a difference in the community you live in.
 Before going online to sign up, make sure you are eligible to donate blood.

 Indiana Farm Bureau Insurance gives back

-Last year, we published a blog post that shared how you could help your fellow Hoosiers.
+We published a blog post that shared how you could help your fellow Hoosiers.
 The post included a few of our community partners that offer Hoosiers many helping hands:

 Spring clean and help out at the same time!

 The United Way of Central Indiana highlights five service organizations that could benefit from items throughout your home after spring cleaning.
 Consider donating to these organizations: